NivedithaKarthikeyan/LandregistryApp/docs/source/bankClient/introduction.rst

 Overview
 ================================

-This section describes important functions of the **Bank Web Application**.
+We introduce the **Bank Web Application** in this and other sections.
 This app is developed using ``Next.js``.
 It resides in the ``bank-web-app`` directory.